tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

     }
     ```

-2. Change the first `id` value to another integer (whole number).
+2. Change the first `id` value to another integer (a whole number in this case).
 Also, change the pet's name of `fluffy` to something else.

     {: .note}
     Use a unique ID and name that others aren't likely to also use.
 Also, don't begin your ID with the number 0.